 Authors: If any individuals will be doing demonstrations on camera but are not assigned a speaking part in the introduction section, please use statement 1.8 to introduce these individuals (for example, the PI introduces a student not speaking on camera).
 Please use this statement ONLY if the demonstrator has not given an interview statement and limit the statement to no more than 30 words.

-** Author Name: Demonstrating the procedure will be NAME, a (technician, post doc, grad student) from my laboratory.
-(Add additional mention of demonstrators as necessary).
+** Norbert Rolland: Demonstrating the procedure will be performed by Imen BOUCHNAK, a Ph.D student from my laboratory and Lucas Moyet, an INRA engineer. ….

 Interview style: Author saying the above